-If an inmate is subject to an Extended Supervision or Detention Order (including interim orders), prior to release Sentence Administration staff must contact the Extended Supervision Order Team.

-Contact details for the ESO Team are - Phone 9854 5200, fax 9854 5207 or email ESOTeam@justice.nsw.gov.au.
+If an inmate is subject to an Extended Supervision or Detention Order (including interim orders), prior to release Sentence Administration staff must contact the Extended Supervision Order Team at Blacktown Sydney West Office, Level 2D, 13 Kildare Road Blacktown.
+The telephone number is: 9854 5200 and fax is: 9854 5207 or an email can be sent to ESO Team List@dcs.nsw.gov.au.